-Mains materials account for over 6% of our annual procurement spend with 428 suppliers located in four countries.
+The category accounts for over 8% of our annual procurement spend with 378 suppliers located in eight countries.
 As part of the procedure for identifying supplier risk, we have reviewed the types of materials we currently buy using framework agreements to assess the potential sources that could involve forced labour.
-Whilst fair treatment and labour standards were deemed to be low risk, our potential suppliers continue to be evaluated on their labour standards as part of the tender assessment and subsequent framework awards.
+Whilst fair treatment and labour standards were deemed to be low risk, our potential suppliers continue to be evaluated on their labour standards as part of both on-going performance management, tender assessment and subsequent framework awards.
 Applicants' responses included their policy in relation to labour standards, focusing on how their workforce are treated, how they ensure the legality of workers and how the supplier maintains these standards throughout their supply chain.
+They also advise about their policy for their extended supply chain and compliance to the Act and if their organisation has accreditation or has adopted any recognised standards or initiatives that they operate to (e.g. UN global compact).